pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 TL;DR: If you want to know the best way to write to a ton of data really fast, ask someone else.
 I can only help you avoid a couple mistakes with [a bit of simple code](https://gist.github.com/pkhuong/7a1aeb5ad0ef24299c5117f5f1310a38#file-log_file_append-h).

+Here's an overview of the baseline I'll present:

+1. Let the kernel order writes with `O_APPEND`, and handle any (rare) issue on the read side, by making sure the data is self-synchronising.
+2. Use `fdatasync` to keep a tight leash on the kernel's write buffering, while making sure to align write-out requests to avoid partial blocks.
+3. Erase old data by punching holes, again, with alignment to avoid zero-ing out partial blocks... and without ever going much more than 1 TB behind EOF.
+4. Treat each log file like a ring buffer modulo 1 TB, and shrink large files in muttliple 1 TB increments to avoid running into file system limits with sparse files.

 Yes, `O_APPEND` is atomic
 -------------------------